 The closest Key to mainland Florida, Key Largo is an absolute gem with some amazing natural landscape to enjoy making it a fantastic first stop when heading form Miami to Key West on a road trip.

 Not to mention, Key Largo is an icon having debuted in literature written by Ernest Hemmingway and a famous song by the Beach Boys.

 This gives you time to arrive, find your hotel and get settled before heading off to dinner for a spectacular sunset on one of the islands many piers.

-Our stops in Key Largo
+Places to Visit in Key Largo

 We started our day with a boat trip out to the only living coral reef in the United States, where we spent 2 hours snorkeling in the waves.
 Book your snorkeling adventure today in John Pennekamp State Park.

 Despite us having the privilege to snorkel and dive on some of the best reefs in the world, we found the reef here healthy and beautiful.

-Entrance into the John Pennekamp State Park costs $8USD per vehicle (2-8 persons) and the park hours are 8am until sunset.
+Entrance into the John Pennekamp State Park costs $8USD per vehicle (2-8 persons) and the park hours are 8 AM until sunset.

-Snorkeling tours cost $29.95 for a 2.5 hour trip and run at fixed times 9 AM, 10:30 AM, 12 PM, 1:30 PM, 3 PM and 4:30 PM daily.
+Snorkeling tours cost $29.95 for a 2.5-hour trip and run at fixed times 9 AM, 10:30 AM, 12 PM, 1:30 PM, 3 PM and 4:30 PM daily.

 Getting Here: the State Park entrance is located at Mile Marker 102.5 on the Oceanside of the highway.